panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 Use your hot glue gun to glue the two layers together.

-I found out that the front layer should be slightly wider than the back layer.
-The mask is going to be bent and the front layer would be stretched if we didn't make it wider.
+I found out that the front layer should be slightly bigger than the back layer.
+The mask is going to be bent and the front layer would be stretched if we didn't make it bigger.
 Cut off the edges of the back layer based on how much you're going to bend the mask.

 ## Cut Out Holes for Eyes

 Cut holes for eyes through both the front and back layer.
 I've cut them above the "eyebrows" of the alien.
 I was afraid that the holes would look bad so I made them quite small.
 It doesn't look bad at all and I should have made them bigger as it's quite hard to see with the mask on.
+Make sure you can see clearly through the mask even when it's dark.

 ## Attaching the LED Strip